naofireblade/homebridge-weather-plus/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/naofireblade/homebridge-weather-plus.svg?style=flat-square)](https://github.com/naofireblade/homebridge-weather-plus)
 [![Weather](https://img.shields.io/badge/weather-sunny-edd100.svg?style=flat-square)](https://github.com/naofireblade/homebridge-weather-plus)

 This is a weather plugin for [homebridge](https://github.com/nfarina/homebridge) that features current observations, daily forecasts and history graphs.
+It is also possible to setup multiple weather accessories using different online weather services or for different locations.
 You can download it via [npm](https://www.npmjs.com/package/homebridge-weather-plus).

 If you **update from a version before 2.0.0** you have to adapt your config.
 See the samples below.
 You might consider switching your weather service to the newly supported dark sky service.